vivaxgen/ngs-pipeline/docs/setup-base-env-dir.rst

 reside in a single hierarchical directory (unless the pipeline has been set up with specific settings).
-The root of the hierarchical directory is called base environment directory, and can be accessed with NGSENV_BASEDIR environment variabel.
+The root of the hierarchical directory is called base environment directory, and can be accessed with NGSENV_BASEDIR environment variable.
 All necessary files include the configuration, reference, data set (read files) and the analysis result.
 Since UNIX-based systems treat symbolic link files in identical ways as real